tka85/dotenvenc/README.md

 ## Benefits

 * Secure!
-  ✔ You can safely commit into your codebase the encrypted `.env.enc` without compromosing your secrets<br>
+  ✔ You can safely commit into your codebase the encrypted `.env.enc` without compromosing your secrets
 * Secure!!
-  ✔ Your secrets exist unencrypted only in memory during runtime; never on disk<br>
+  ✔ Your secrets exist unencrypted only in memory during runtime; never on disk
 * Secure!!!
-  ✔ Secrets protected with strong encryption (AES-256)<br>
+  ✔ Secrets protected with strong encryption (AES-256)
 * Handy!
-  ✔ Comes with CLI script `dotenvenc` for easily updating your `.env.enc` from your local (uncommitted) `.env`<br>
+  ✔ Comes with CLI script `dotenvenc` for easily updating your `.env.enc` from your local (uncommitted) `.env`
 * Lean!
-  ✔ Still maintain a single dependency but now on `dotenvenc` instead of `dotenv`<br>
+  ✔ Still maintain a single dependency but now on `dotenvenc` instead of `dotenv`
 * Easy!
-  ✔ Transition from `dotenv` replacing a single line of code<br>
+  ✔ Transition from `dotenv` replacing a single line of code
 * Flexible!
-  ✔ Not limited to `.env` and `.env.enc` i.e. you can set any custom filenames for the encrypted and unencrypted files<br>
+  ✔ Not limited to `.env` and `.env.enc` i.e. you can set any custom filenames for the encrypted and unencrypted files
 * Modern!
   ✔ Fully re-written in Typescript